jrgriffiniii/vesconte/README.md

 ### Prerequisites

-GeoHyrax requires the following software to work:
+Vesconte requires the following software to work:

 1. A SQL RDBMS (MySQL, PostgreSQL), though **note** that SQLite will be used by default if you're looking to get up and running quickly